aimms/documentation/dataexchange/api.rst

 Data Lake Storage file systems
 ------------------------------

+The following functions are available for managing Azure Data Lake Storage file systems (also known as containers), and for listing their contents.

 These functions all require that the `dex::dls::StorageAccount` and `dex::dls::StorageAccessKey` parameters have been set.
 This happens automatically in the AIMMS Cloud, on your desktop you can set these parameters manually via the file `api-init/Data_Lake_Storage.txt`.

 .. js:function:: dex::dls::ListFileSystems